 A question often surfaces about how the women interfaced with the men each day.
 There are specific journal entries that indicate women were assigned to "messes" with the soldiers, especially at mealtime.
 It is unclear if "messes" included sleeping situations.
 Some Mexican War records do suggest private sleeping arrangements were sometimes made available.
 Whether this was the case with the Battalion is uncertain but journals describing various events do suggest some women and families slept in wagons near the tents of their spouse/father.
 Another question - did the women "walk?"
-There are accounts of the women riding in family wagons and sometimes riding on animals such as mules.
+There are accounts of the women riding in company wagons, family wagons and sometimes riding on animals such as mules.
+In his autobiography John Hess wrote, "the government provided six mule teams to each company.
+I was solicited to drive one of them, and for the convenience and comfort of my wife, I consented to do so...these teams had to haul the camp equipment which consisted of tents, tent poles, camp kettles, etc which filled the wagons up to the bows and the women would have to crawl in the best they could and lay in that position until we stopped to camp."
 But there were definately times they were walking - especially as the animals gave out and the number of wagons were reduced.